Management Information Systems Minor

 BCS 301 Systems Analysis and Design

-This course explores the major issues in the analysis and design of a system, including methods of data collection, information requirements analysis, and the analysis process are discussed.
+This course explores the major issues in the analysis and design of a system, including methods of data collection, information requirements analysis and the analysis process.
 Emphasis is placed on the importance of the user in the design process and focuses on approaches that improve the successful implementation of a computer system.
 Topics include general systems theory, Systems Development Life Cycle, data flow diagrams, data dictionary, hardware and software evaluation, feasibility analysis, CASE tools and prototyping.
-Students are required to demonstrate their skill in using project management and diagramming application software.
-Note: Credit cannot be given for both BCS 265 and BCS 301.
-Prerequisite(s): BCS 120 with a grade of C or higher and Junior Level Status.
+Students are required to work in teams and demonstrate their skill in using project management and diagramming application software.
+Prerequisite(s): EGL 101, BCS 260, BCS 300, and (BCS 230 or CSC 211), all with a grade of C or higher and Junior Level Status.

 BCS 405 IS Development Project Management